Miracle1207/EconGym/document/Pension Issues/Q4-How-to-close-pension-funding-gaps.md

 Using an economic‐simulation platform, this study examines the effectiveness of various policy tools in addressing the pension gap, specifically:

 * **Government strategies:** How do different policy options (delayed retirement, higher contribution rates, optimized pension‐fund investment) affect fiscal sustainability?
+* **Household Actions:** How can individuals, through reinforcement learning behaviors that maximize long-term benefits, contribute to reducing the pension gap?
+Can individual actions work in synergy with policy measures to jointly narrow the gap?
 * **Policy‐mix design and evaluation:** How can the government combine policies optimally to reduce the pension gap, and what are the subsequent impacts on economic growth, labor markets, and income distribution?

 ### 1.4 Research Significance